himakiran/CarND-Advanced-Lane-Lines/README.md

 Overview
 ---

-This Repo contains my files and other documents that make up the first project in the Self Driving Car Nano Degree Term 1.
+This Repo contains my files and other documents that make up the second project in the Self Driving Car Nano Degree Term 1.

 Description of the files